Yandex Cloud

 Forwarding from [::1]:8080 -> 2333

-3. In your browser, open http://localhost:8080.
-You will see the authorization window of the Chaos Mesh web interface.
+3. In your browser, go to http://localhost:8080.
+This will open the authorization window of the Chaos Mesh web interface.

 4. To log in, you need a Kubernetes account and token.
 Get them using one of the two methods:

 • Create an account and token for Chaos Mesh.
-For the account, you can set up access rights in a specific namespace.
+For the account, you can set up access permissions in a specific namespace.

 • For Kubernetes clusters 1.24 or higher, use a Kubernetes service account and create a token for it: